jeffhowarth/eeprimer/lessons/global_oceans.md

 1. display the images with a _community palette_,
 2. add a _quantitative legend_.

-Finally, we will write and apply a function to generate seasonal images of chlorophyll-a concentrations and sea surface temperatures.
-Then we will aim to connect these mapped patterns to global [ocean circulation](https://ugc.berkeley.edu/background-content/ocean-circulation/) and [atmospheric circulation](https://ugc.berkeley.edu/background-content/atmospheric-circulation/) processes.
+We then write and apply a function to generate seasonal images of chlorophyll-a concentrations and sea surface temperatures.

+Finally, we will compute difference maps between seasonal chlorophyll-a concentrations.

+Over the weekend, we will aim to connect these mapped patterns to global [ocean circulation](https://ugc.berkeley.edu/background-content/ocean-circulation/) and [atmospheric circulation](https://ugc.berkeley.edu/background-content/atmospheric-circulation/) processes.

 ### Header